How To Talk To Your Husband to Truly Connect

 Does that mean that men are dense when it comes to communication?
 No. It may be YOUR communication isn’t always clear to them, but it doesn’t mean ALL communication comes out that way.
 And it doesn’t mean that you can’t find ways to bridge those misunderstandings.
 It just demonstrates the need to learn more about each other’s style of communicating and listening in order to better connect in your relationship.

-When one man read one of the articles we’re going to refer you to read, he took it as if the author were saying that men were less intelligent and less capable of communicating —which isn’t the point at all!
+When one man read one of the articles we’re going to refer you to read, he took it as if the author was saying that men were less intelligent and less capable of communicating —which isn’t the point at all!
 And it’s simply not true.
 It just means that we speak and perceive things differently from each other.
 And different isn’t bad or less intelligent —it’s just different!

 The same is true in the reverse.
 Men can talk to us (or not talk to us) and we attach entirely different meanings to what they directly say to us or by their silence.